aws-solutions/media-services-application-mapper/README.md

 ### Resource Monitoring

+* MSAM can be configured to automatcally display MediaLive pipeline alerts on MediaLive channel nodes
-* MSAM integrates with CloudWatch events and alarms to indicate operational problems from a top-down view
+* The tool integrates with CloudWatch alarms to indicate operational problems from a top-down view
 * Any CloudWatch alarm can be associated with any node on the diagram
 * CloudWatch alarm indicators are visualized as color and text on the node
-* Displays MediaLive pipeline alerts on MediaLive channel nodes
 * CloudWatch high-resolution alarms can be used for frequent ten-second notification intervals

 The following image shows a MediaLive input with an alarm status, and a MediaLive channel with an alarm status and three set alerts on pipeline 1.